celo-org/celo-connect-2022-applications-workshop/INSTRUCTIONS.md

 export default BidButton;
 ```

-### 9. Build more!
+### 10. Build more!

-Now the workshop has convered most bases, but there's still so much to learn!
+Now the workshop has covered most bases, but there's still so much to learn!
 Head to https://docs.celo.org/developer-resources/use-contractkit to learn more.
 Including managing the available networks to the wallet, adjusting the feeCurrency to use cEUR or cUSD, and more!

-If you are interested by the auction house contract, you can have a sneakpeek in the `contracts` folder. :)
+If you are interested in the auction house contract, you can have a sneakpeek in the `contracts` folder. :)